thrackle-io/rules-engine/docs/userGuides/development/invariants/client/application/AppManager-Invariants.md

 - When addRuleAdministrator is called by an account other other than an App Admin the transaction will be reverted.
 - When addRuleAdministrator is called with an address of 0 the transaction will be reverted.
 - If addRuleAdministrator is not reverted the RuleAdmin event will be emitted.
-- When renounceRuleAdministrator is called the RuleAdmin event will be emitted.
+- When renounceRuleAdministrator is called the RuleAdministrator event will be emitted.
 - When addRiskAdmin is called by an account other than an App Admin the transaction will be reverted.
 - When addRiskAdmin is called with an address of 0 the transaction will be reverted.
 - If addRiskAdmin is not reverted the RiskAdmin event will be emitted.